Split

 Romanée-Conti 1945

-Bordeaux icons: Château Lafite-Rothschild
+Bordeaux Icons: Château Lafite-Rothschild

 Bordeaux is arguably the most famous wine region in the world.
 For centuries, wines have been produced here that delight collectors and investors alike.